The 7 Best Toners for Blonde Hair

-7. A More Affordable Toning Mask That Comes With A Leave-In
+7. Bonus: A More Affordable Toning Mask That Comes With A Leave-In Treatment

 Another great purple mask for platinum, grey, white, and light blonde hair is this one from Pravana.
 It contains ingredients like cocoa butter, coconut oil, and glycerin to hydrate and soften damaged hair, as well as a dual-violent brightening system to eliminate brassy and yellow undertones.
 But that's not all: it also comes with the brand's leave-in treatment mist, which further brightens, detangles, and enhances blonde hair.
 Both of these formulas are sulfate-free, so it's safe to use on both dry and chemical- and/or keratin-treated hair.

 Elite Daily may receive a portion of sales from products purchased from this article, which was created independently from Elite Daily's editorial and sales departments.